-Shipping and handling costs associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are in included in selling, general, and administrative expenses.
-This treatment is consistent with how we accounted for these costs in prior years.
+Shipping and handling costs associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are in included in operating expenses.
+This treatment is consistent with how we accounted for these costs in prior periods.

 Costs associated with obtaining a contract are expensed as incurred in accordance with the practical expedient in ASC 340-40 in instances where the amortization period is one year or less.
-We anticipate the majority of our costs incurred to obtain a contract would be subject to this practical expedient.
+We anticipate substantially all of our costs incurred to obtain a contract would be subject to this practical expedient.